MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-triggers.md

 > [!NOTE]
 >
 > - The `OnIntent` trigger lets you handle the `recognizedIntent` event.
-The `recognizedIntent` event is raised by the [recognizer][recognizers].
-All of the Bot Framework SDK built-in recognizers emit this event when they successfully identify a user _input_ so that your bot can respond appropriately.
+The `recognizedIntent` event is raised by a [recognizer][recognizers].
+With the exception of the [QnA Maker recognizer][qna-maker-recognizer], all of the Bot Framework SDK built-in recognizers emit this event when they successfully identify a user _input_ so that your bot can respond appropriately.
 > - Use the `OnUnknownIntent` trigger to catch and respond when a `recognizedIntent` event isn't caught and handled by any of the other triggers. <!--This is especially helpful to capture and handle cases where your dialog wishes to participate in consultation.-->

 ``` C#